 What is Leeds RAP?

 The Leeds Residential Academic Program, or Leeds RAP, is a targeted residential community that is comprised exclusively of undergraduate students who are business majors in the Leeds School of Business.
-Located in the Darley South residence hall in Williams Village, the Leeds RAP provides in-house, rigorous business courses in a small classroom setting, in addition to community building and professional development opportunities.
+Leeds RAP is an academic, professional, and community accelerator.
+Located in Cheyenne Arapaho Hall beginning in Fall 2014, the Leeds RAP provides in-house, rigorous business courses in a small classroom setting, in addition to community building and professional development opportunities.
 Students in the program develop supportive relationships with peer mentors, faculty, and staff, including an in-house academic advisor.

 Why Join Leeds RAP?

 - The Leeds RAP is a high-touch residential experience where students are involved in a community of like-minded peers.

 - Offerings include curricular, cocurricular, and extracurricular activities that build academic competence, career direction, and community.

 - The program serves to set students up for academic, career, and life success by focusing on the “whole student experience” and providing a wide variety of opportunities for personal and professional development.

 The Leeds RAP seeks students that value an active community and desire a deeper college experience that involves connecting with faculty, staff, professionals, and peers.